djorlando24/pyLabDataLogger/Hardware.md

 The scope needs to be set up and armed before the acquisition is started.
 Single shot mode may not work, I find best results arming it in Auto mode and letting sigrok acquire what's most recently on the screen.
 If things go wrong you can set 'debugMode':True in the kwargs to the device driver and see what is happening behind the scenes.

+## Other oscilloscopes

+Tektronix TDS224 via GPIB-USB & TBS1052B via usbtmc are supported, as I have access to these hardware.
+Some other scopes and logic analysers are supported via sigrok and can be added to the device list as required.
+Support for other scopes depends on having test hardware available!

 # Serial Devices

 ## Omega iSeries Process Controllers